-Static grass transforms a layout but laying the stuff is a time hog and getting it to look right even more so.
+Static grass, aka flocking, transforms a layout, model landscape or wargame scene but laying the stuff is a time hog and getting it to look right even more so.

 That’s the good news.

 The problem is discussed in more detail here.

-So we can rule these out as the best applicator.
+I’ve now given up on these and we can rule these out as the best applicator.